COMMITTEE OF ORIGIN: Standing Committee on Local Government

-Currently, six-member ambulance district boards can adopt a resolution changing the size of the board to seven with one board member running district wide, five, or three members.
+Currently, six-member ambulance district boards can adopt a resolution changing the size of the board to seven, with one board member running district wide, or decreased to five, or three members.
 This bill requires such a resolution to name any vacancy to be filled at a subsequent election, if the size of the board is increasing.
 If the size is decreasing, all existing board members will complete their terms.

-This bill requires county commissions, upon written request of a majority of the remaining board members, to fill vacancies on ambulance boards by appointment, within 30 calendar days.
+This bill requires county commissions, upon written request of a majority of the remaining members of the ambulance board, to fill vacancies on the board by appointment within 30 calendar days.

 Currently, if a question of annexation is submitted to voters and approved, the county commission declares by order the territory annexed.
-This bill provides that the board of directors will enact an ordinance incorporating the territory.
+This bill requires the county commission to do this within 30 days of the filing of the petition.

-Notice of intent to consolidate is required to be published in a newspaper of general circulation in every county in which the consolidated district will be located, and a joint public hearing will be held within 10 days after the date of the second publication.
-The bill further details the formatting of the notice of intent.
+Notice of intent to consolidate is required to be published in a newspaper of general circulation in every county in which the consolidated district will be located.
+A joint public hearing will be held within 30 days after the date of the second publication.
+The bill details the formatting of the notice of intent.

 Currently, consolidation of an ambulance district is only permissible if approved by voters.
 This bill requires a public vote on the consolidation if an objection is filed.
 If no objection is filed within 30 days of the public hearing, the county commission will order the districts consolidated.
-Objections must be signed by no less than 5% of the votes cast for governor in the most recent gubernatorial election.
+Objections must be signed by no less than 5% of the votes cast for governor in the most recent gubernatorial election in the district.

 A consolidated district can impose an initial tax levy up to the highest tax levy of the consolidating districts, provided the levy is specifically set forth in the ballot language and submitted to and approved by voters.
 If no vote occurs, the consolidated district can impose a tax equal to the lowest of any existing property or sales tax rate of the districts to be consolidated.